 18. Choose an accent you like and imitate it.
 We often have an emotional connection with certain nationalities.
 Do you have more of an interest in British culture or American culture?
 Do you support Manchester United or Arsenal?
 Deciding what variety of English you want to learn is your first step.

-19. Find an actor/actress you like and identify what makes them powerful speakers.
-Do you want to sound like Barack Obama, Benedict Cumberbatch (Sherlock Homes) Beyonce or Steve Jobs?
+19. Find a celebrity you like and identify what makes them powerful speakers.
+Do you want to sound like Barak Obama, Benedict Cumberbatch (Sherlock Homes) Beyonce or Steve Jobs?
 If you want to sound like David Beckham, I advise you to reconsider, unless you want to sound like a young girl!

 20. Use a mirror and / or a sheet of paper for identifying aspirated and non-aspirated sounds.
 Aspirated sounds are those with a short burst of here, such as ‘p‘ in ‘pen, and unaspirated sounds have no or little air, such as the ‘b‘ in ‘Ben‘.
 Watch this video to learn more.

 21. Practise tongue twisters.
 Tongue twisters are phrases designed to improve your pronunciation of particular sounds.
 Here is a list for kids but it’s great fun.
 Have a go now.Try saying this phrase quickly:

 What a terrible tongue twister.
 What a terrible tongue twister.
 What a terrible tongue twister.

 22. Practise spelling names, numbers and dates aloud.
 This may seem very basic to some of you but if you don’t practise, you forget how to say them.Have a go here at numbers here and at place names here.

 23. Learn about common intonation patterns.
 Intonation (when the pitch of the voice goes up and down) is complex in English but it is very important as it expresses the feeling or emotion of the speaker.
 Here is an amusing introduction to intonation.